geometric-kernels/GeometricKernels/docs/theory/addition_theorem.rst

 \end{cases}
 $$
 which is more efficient to use than the general formula above.
 The reason is simple: it is not harder to evaluate a Gegenbauer polynomial $\mathcal{C}^{(d-1)/2}_j$ than each single one of the respective (hyper)spherical harmonics.
-And you need much less Gegenbauer polynomials to achieve the same quality of approximation.
+And you need much fewer Gegenbauer polynomials to achieve the same quality of approximation.
 For example, for $M = \mathbb{S}_2$ and $J = 20$ the corresponding $N$ is $441$.

 Such addition theorems appear beyond hyperspheres, for example for Lie groups and other compact homogeneous spaces.